CER-REC/BERDI_CIBER/documentation/Architecture/components.md

 ## Folder Structure

-Each `Public` component should have a folder in `./app/components/`, matching the name and capitalization of the component.
+Each `Public` component should have a folder in `./src/components/`, matching the name and capitalization of the component.
 Each component should have its own supporting documentation, examples, and tests.

 ```
-/* Inside ./app/components/MyPublicComponent/ */
+/* Inside ./src/components/MyPublicComponent/ */
 index.jsx // MyPublicComponent as the default export
-styles.scss // Styles for MyPublicComponent and children
+styles.js // Styles for MyPublicComponent and children
 spec.jsx // Test for MyPublicComponent
 stories.jsx // Examples
 README.md // Documentation
 PrivateComponent/index.jsx // Component used only within MyPublicComponent
-PrivateComponent/styles.scss // Styles for PrivateComponent and children
+PrivateComponent/styles.js // Styles for PrivateComponent and children
 PrivateComponent/spec.jsx // Test for PrivateComponent
 PrivateComponent/stories.jsx // Examples
 PrivateComponent/README.md // Documentation